unoplatform/uno.extensions/doc/Overview/Mvux/How-tos/SimpleFeed.md

 In the next section we'll use the `FeedView` control to unlock the capabilities of the feed.

-1. Now close the app and add the following namespace to the `MainView.xaml` file:
+1. Add the following namespace to the `MainView.xaml` file:

     `xmlns:mvux="using:Uno.Extensions.Reactive.UI"`